pdx-cs-sound/fm/README.md

 ## Running

-Prerequisites for this program are Python 3, PyAudio, Mido, NumPy and TOML. `pyaudio`, `mido`, `numpy` and `toml` can be installed using `pip3`.
+Prerequisites for this program are Python 3, PyAudio, Mido, NumPy and TOML. `sounddevice`, `mido`, `numpy` and `toml` can be installed using `python3 -m pip`.
 Note that `mido` requires `python-rtmidi`: `rtmidi` won't work, so make sure it is not installed.
-Then you can install the remaining dependencies with
+Then you can install the dependencies with

-    pip3 install -r requirements.txt
+    python3 -m pip install -r requirements.txt

 To run the program, say `python3 fm.py`.